HymEric/latest-development-of-ISR-VSR/README.md

 Thanks them.
 But above repositories are not completely, and most of ECCV2018 and CVPR2018 are not listed as well as my under-graduation project is doing, therefore, this repositories exists. (help me and you) I help it will be updating under our contributions.

-If you think it is useful, please star it adn spread.
+If you think it is useful, please star it and spread it.
 Thank you.
 (Although the table is ugly)

 ## ISR: ##